At Telstra, our purpose is to build a connected future so everyone can thrive.

 We also value diversity and are committed to creating inclusive experiences for all our graduates.

 You’ll need to be a great communicator, a team contributor and someone who likes to solve complex problems.
-See what other skills and experiences we’re looking for on the Telstra Careers website.
+We’re also looking for graduates who have experience in: